chrissimpkins/naked-docs/naked_project_structure.rst

 LICENSE File
 ^^^^^^^^^^^^^
-The LICENSE file is generated in the docs directory and the text of the license is automatically if you use ``naked make`` with one of the supported open source licenses.
+The LICENSE file is generated in the docs directory and the text of the license is automatically inserted if you use ``naked make`` with one of the supported open source licenses.
 More details are available in the `naked executable documentation`_.

 MANIFEST.in File
 ^^^^^^^^^^^^^^^^^